« Blog Home

-How to Choose a Site for Your New Steel Building
+How to Choose a Site Location for Your Steel Building

 When you’re excited about starting construction on your new metal building, it’s easy to focus primarily on the building itself.
-The paint colors, the siding, the facade, the unlimited potential.
+The paint colors, the steel frame building materials, the facade, the unlimited potential.
 After all, Worldwide Steel offers so many options for bringing your construction dreams to life, and our 3D Online Building Designer makes it fun to see how changing the specs of your building could change the way it looks and functions.

-But before you get too carried away with designing your dream building, you need to know where that building is going to be located.
-Whether you’re still looking for land or choosing a plot and building orientation on property you already own, it’s crucial that you think carefully about your building location and build proper site preparation into your construction timeline.
+But before you get too carried away with designing your dream metal building, you need to know where that building will be located.
+Whether you’re still looking for land or choosing a plot and building orientation on a property you already own, it’s crucial that you think carefully about your building location and build proper site preparation into your construction timeline.

-From zoning requirements to deed restrictions, soil and water issues to utilities access, wind and sun exposure to grade, metal building site selection can make or break your project.
+From zoning requirements to deed restrictions, soil and water issues to utility access, underground obstructions to wind and sun exposure, metal building site selection can make or break your project.

 When you work with Worldwide Steel, however, you aren’t left on your own when it comes to building site selection.
 Usually, do-it-yourselfers are solely responsible for complying with local building restrictions and all other site selection considerations.
 Our experts do the grunt work for you and with you.
 We check local building codes, wind and snow loads, zoning restrictions and anything else that could mean trouble for your new building.

 But we can’t choose your building site for you (and you wouldn’t want that anyway).
 A site that will impact your satisfaction with your metal building for decades to come.